Fractured Magic: Chapter Six

 “Well what?”

 “You said you know me.
-Who exactly do you think I am?”
+Who do you think I am?”

 “Oh!
 We’ve met, sort of,” Gareth said, following Roman’s lead when Roman turned down a dark side street.
-He didn’t even question it, which worried a distant, sober part of his mind, but he was mostly focused on walking on ground that wouldn’t stay still.
+He didn’t even question it, which worried a distant, sober part of his mind.
+Mostly, though, he focused on walking on ground that wouldn’t stay still.
 “This morning, actually.
 You convinced me to stop for a play.
 Do you remember?”

 Roman thought for a moment, then snapped his fingers and laughed, throwing his head back in delight.
 “You’re the Egil scholar!”